News

 Gledura keeps Hungary's medal hopes alive.
 Photo: Mark Livshitz/FIDE.

 It's a tough loss for the historically strong Armenian team that scored 19 points in the previous Olympiad, just like Uzbekistan, but finished second by tiebreaks.
-This year, they are left four points behind the leaders before round nine.
+This year, they are four points behind the leaders before round nine.

 It ought to be mentioned that China sat out World Champion Ding Liren for a second round since his loss in round six.
 China nevertheless defeated Romania with just one win scored by GM Yu Yangyi against GM Kirill Shevchenko in a rook endgame.